 As early as 1937, Prof. N. H. Tur-Sinai (pictured at right), then president of the Language Committee and later the first president of the Academy, proposed the establishment of “a large enterprise for the preparation of an academic dictionary of our language, encompassing all its periods and all the transformations that it has undergone from its earliest historical documentation to the present day.”
 Upon the founding of the Academy in 1953, we decided to pursue this colossal project as our central undertaking.

-The compositions processed by the HDP include not just “literature”: the section on ancient literature, for example, is based on inscriptions, coins, the Judean Desert scrolls, liturgy, Talmud and Midrash, poetry, Karaite literature and Geonic texts.
-The inclusion and classification of material from this period is almost finished.
+The compositions processed by the HDP include not just “literature”: among the ancient texts, for example, are inscriptions (on coins, tombstones, etc.); the Judean Desert scrolls; the Bible and the Talmud; midrash; liturgy; poetry; Karaite literature; and Geonic texts.
+The HDP has completed the processing of material from the ancient period.

 Ancient Literature